-Security Assertion Markup Language (SAML) authentication may be configured for Active Directory (AD) integration, providing individual user and group-based identities for policy enforcement.
+This guide will provide you the steps to configure Security Assertion Markup Language (SAML) authentication with Active Directory (AD), providing individual user and group-based identities for policy enforcement.

 Go to Secure Connect -> MONITOR -> Users, select your identity provider, click Start under "Bring Your ID Provider".